jarbitlira/bootstrap-material-design-sass/README.md

 I'll try to write every component without the need of Javascript but just CSS, and use JS only if strictly needed.

-# Support me
+# Support the original project

-If you like this project you may support me by donating something on Gittip, starring this repository or reporting bugs and ideas in the issue section.
+If you like the original project you may support it by donating something on Gittip

 [![gittip](screenshots/gittip-button.jpg)](https://www.gittip.com/FezVrasta/)
 [![issues](screenshots/issues-button.jpg)](https://github.com/FezVrasta/bootstrap-material-design/issues)